Highlights of Central Asia

 – during the entire trip, stay in attractive guesthouses, homestays and a yurt camp

 This program takes you to highlights in all four countries and is also logistically feasible.
-The heart of the four countries is felt, from the historical treasures in Turkmenistan and Uzbekistan, to the variety of landscapes and nomadic cultures of Kazakhstan and Kyrgyzstan.
+From the historical treasures in Turkmenistan and Uzbekistan, to the variety of landscapes and nomadic cultures of Kazakhstan and Kyrgyzstan.

 The number of kilometers in the car or minibus is thereby minimized, while four domestic flights (incl.
 Tashkent-Almaty) allow you to bridge a large distance quickly several times.

-The pace is high, but at different times, especially in the second part of the journey, you will have plenty of opportunities to take a rest.
+While the pace is high, especially in the second part of the journey, you will have plenty of opportunities to take a rest.
 Finally, adjustment of the program in the case of an individual journey is of course possible.

 The start is in Turkmenistan, with a special focus on the archaeological sites of Nisa, Merv and Konye Urgench, as well as the intriguing capital Ashgabat and some bizarre places in the Kopet Dag Mountains.
 You fly over the desert to Dashoguz and from there visit the site Konye Urgench, near the border with Uzbekistan.